donstenzel/hypertext.ua/README.md

 [`http.ua`](http.ua) contains request/response and parsing related functions.

-[`utils.ua`](utils.ua) holds a couple of functions which are used across files, or don't really belong to any other component.

 [`lib.ua`](lib.ua) simply exposes the different modules.

 ### Example site

 An example site can be found [here](https://github.com/donstenzel/htua-example).

-### Notes

-Paths may be system specific for now, but it should be limited to things related to the website example, not the library code.

-Some of the macro stuff is kinda insane lol.
-I think some sort of interface system would make this a lot nicer.
-If each page was just an implementation of an interface, the server could just use the relevant functions by loading the file as a concretization of the abstract module.